|search engine by freefind|

 According to our tradition, Rabbi Shimon bar Yochai ordered his talmidim ("students") to mark the 33rd day of the Omer count, the date of his death, as "the day of my joy."
 This request has been honored ever since.
 Ahuva and I were in Israel on Lag B'Omer in 2013 and witnessed these bonfires from the Judean hills (from Alfei Menashe).
 They sparkled over the Holy Land below us as far as the eye could see.
 This was truly an awesome sight to behold.
 The lighting of these bonfires is a well established tradition throughout the nation of Israel, especially but not only among the Chassids, and around the globe.

 Among his notable contributions to Judaism and Chassidut, Rabbi Shimon bar Yochai restored the largely forgotten mystical aspects of Judaism after receiving specific approval and direction from the Heavenly Court to do so.
 The spiritual revitalization that followed the dark period of Jewish infighting (which had resulted in the destruction of the Beit HaMikdash in 70 CE) was short lived however.
 In time the majority of Jews again allowed their Torah observance to become rote and to wane.
 The Love of G-d was therefore obscured and cooled.
-As a result of this concealment, HaShem largely removed this knolwledge from the world.
+As a result of this concealment, HaShem largely removed this knowledge from the world.
 We were not ready for it.
 We still aren't!
 As a result o this concealment, the inner or mystical teachings of Torah were mainly lost due to our collective unworthiness.
-Around 1500 years later this Wisdom partly reemerged at the hands of the baal shems.
+Around 1500 years later this Wisdom partly reemerged at the hands of the Baal shems.
 These were the predecessors of the Baal Shem Tov (circa August 25, 1698 -May 22, 1760), the grandfather of our beloved Rebbe Nachman of Breslov ( April 4, 1772 - October 16, 1810).

 A bit earlier however, during the days of the famed Spanish Kabbalist Moses de Leon (c.
 1240 - 1305) there was a move to reestablish this knowledge to a cabal of seekers.
 These men however lacked the inner purity to peer beyond the surface levels of the understanding.
 Despite their notable contributions they failed to restore this Mystical Wisdom and the knowledge was further "concealed."

 After the Ari -- whose contributions to Jewish mystical thought can not possibly be over stated -- came several holy teachers and masters, eventually including, collectively, the men known as Baal Shems, i.e. Masters of the Name.
 From among these arose our master, The Baal Shem Tov or the BESHT, Rabbi Yisroel ben Eliezer.
 The Baal Shem Tov was born circa 1700 and left this plane of existence on May 22, 1760.
 The Baal Shem Tov, or "Master of the Good Name," established the modern Chassidic Movement and restored Mystical Jewish Wisdom to its proper spiritual foundation as the Loving, Heart-felt Service to HaShem and to the world.
-His memory is a blessing fo all.
+His memory is a blessing for all.

 The talmidim or students of Rabbi Shimon bar Yochai, the Ari, and the BESHT brought forward the oral teachings of their masters for future generations.
 This knowledge quickly spread among the Jews, especially those of Eastern Europe.
 Rashbi wrote only the first mishna of the Zohar personally.
 As with our holy Rebbe Nachman of Breslov (great grandson of the BESHT), it was the talmidim of these accomplished masters (most notably Reb Nosen in Rebbe Nachman's case) who elucidated and spread their sacred teachings for the world.
 We learn an important principles here.
 HaShem seldom sends true Masters to the earth.
-The blessings such people offer requires the word of those who reveive their words.
-If the same way, it is encumbant upon all who are blessed to hear the words of rhe few rare tzadikim to spread them them far and wide.
+The blessings such people offer requires the word of those who receive their words.
+If the same way, it is incumbent upon all who are blessed to hear the words of the few rare tzadikim to spread them them far and wide.
 They have their jobs and we have ours.

 So, on Lag B'Omer the Chassidim o the various sects are particularly aware of the mystical components of the Omer Count and the holiness of this 33rd day of the count.

 Why is the otherwise joyous Counting of the Omer period observed with mourning?
-It is become HaShem has sent us so much truth and so many opportunites to return to Him and yet time and time again we fail to do so.
+It is become HaShem has sent us so much truth and so many opportunities to return to Him and yet time and time again we fail to do so.
 Our communal failures saddens our hearts.
 It is true the Rashbi died during the Omer count, but he also said that Lag B'Omer would be remembered as the day of his Joy.
 So despite our mourning we enter into Rashbi's Joy on this one day.
 Otherwise the mourning aspect of these days reminds of us many things, including:

 - According to one opinion in the Mishnah, the judgment of the wicked in Gehinnom (often translated as Hell) takes place between Passover and Shavuot so we mourn for their sakes, hoping for HaShem's Compassion, and we seek to strengthen our own souls.
+Note that Gehinnom is typically not accepted as a literal place of suffering and even for those who take it literally it is of but limited duration, usually 30 days.
+Gehinnom refers to the state of those who have died without taking advantage of their oportunity for spiritual growth.
+Concerned about the next life we dread what they may face.
+For more on Gehinnom and the afterlife see my study here.

 However one of the main reasons we mourn is what to happened to Rabbi Akiva's 24,000 talmidim who were potentially lights that could have illuminated our Souls and lead to the Freedom of the Olam Haba.
 Instead, the Talmud reveals the following:It was said that Rabbi Akiva had 12,000 pairs of disciples from Gabbatha to Antipatris; all of them died at the same time, because they did not treat each other with respect.
 The world remained desolate [of Torah] until Rabbi Akiva came to our rabbis in the south and taught them Torah.
 These were Rabbi Meir, Rabbi Yehuda, Rabbi Yossi, Rabbi Shimon and Rabbi Elazar ben Shammua, and it was they who revived the Torah at that time.
 A tanna taught: All of them died between Passover and Shavuot.
 Rabbi Chama bar Abba, or some say Rabbi Chiya bar Avin, said: All of them died a cruel death.
 What was it?
 Rabbi Nachman replied: Croup -- Yevamot 62b.An added element of our mourning is included here when one considers the four rabbis who were, through their mystical attainments, permitted to enter Paradise and return.
 We are taught that four great mystic sages entered the Pardes (literally "the orchard"), which is to say, Gan Eden.
 Rabbi Akiva was one of these sages.
 Rashi explains that these were all highly accomplished rabbis in Jewish mysticism.
 They "ascended" by utilizing the Sacred Four Letter Name of G-d as prescribed in certain mystical teachings.
 These sages were: Ben Azzai, Ben Zoma, Elisha ben Avuya (later called Acher, "the other one") and Rabbi Akiva.